Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

 Here we notice that the length of the reviews is significantly longer with users going into more detail.
-The Second customer mentions that the headset can make users dizzy (motion-sickness) and notes that the battery life is short.

 ## 5.3.
 Summary of identified topics
 We saw many reviews talk about the VR headset and general positive experience.
 Many talk about the family aspect of buying the game as a present, which alligns with timeseries analysis peak during chistmas period.